 Katadyn is a Swiss company that is all about water filtration.
 Their slogan is, “Making Water Drinking Water” which succinctly explains the purpose of their products.
-Their product lineup includes water filters, micropurs and desalinators, along with additional accessories.
-They also have a couple different product lines to make shopping for an appropriate water filters easier.
+Their product lineup includes water filters, micropurs, and desalinators, along with additional accessories.
+They also have a couple of different product lines to make shopping for appropriate water filters easier.
 One of their most popular lines is the Backcountry Series.

 The star of their Backcountry Series, and one of the brand’s most highly rated products, is the Katadyn Hiker Pro Microfilter.
 This microfilter is impressive and very well-designed.
 It is ideal for hiking or camping trips to remote areas where water is fairly unpolluted but may still contain microorganisms and other contaminants you shouldn’t ingest.
 You can also use it on suspect water from taps.

 Like most microfilters, the Hiker Pro Microfilter is easy to use, instantly filters/disinfects water, removes sediment and particles, and improves the taste of the water.
 This particular model is very reliable, doesn’t require a lot of maintenance, and performs best on clear to cloudy water.

 It is ideal for hikers and backpackers, campers, cyclists, horseback riders, and anyone else that may only spend the day or a few days out on the trail and needs something compact.
 If you’re tired of gross chemical tastes from chemical water purifiers or want to stop lugging around a trip’s supply of heavy water in your backpack, the Hiker Pro Microfilter would be a great choice.

 Specs of the Hiker Pro Microfilter

 Here is a quick rundown of the details of this microfilter: